 Nobuko Miyamoto (Akiko), Shingo Yamashiro (Kazuo), Nokko (Emi), Juzo Itami (Kenichi Yamamura), Fukumi Kuroda (Asuka), Ichiro Furudate (Taguchi)

 The tv producer Kazuo obtains permission to shoot a show in the home of the late Ichiro Mamiya, a famed artist.
 Kazuo and his crew move into the house and set up the shoot.
-There they uncover a massive dust-covered mural of his wife that Mamiya left behind.
-However, their being there stirs up supernatural forces.
+There they uncover a mural of his wife that Mamiya left behind.
+However, their being in the house stirs up supernatural forces.
 They realise that the house is haunted by the spirit of Mamiya’s late wife cannot find rest because she accidentally set their child alight inside the furnace.

 However, there are several scenes that do perk the film up out of the routine.
 One is the scene where the crew handyman (Ichiro Furudate) follows a trail of cloth leading through a door, a dead body falls on him and a shadow pursues him, severing him in two.
 This is followed by the shadow pursuing Fukumi Kuroda through the house, reflected as a giant hand shape on the walls, which causes each of the electric bulbs to pop as it passes them, before she returns to where she came and finds the severed torso of Kuroda crawling after her and collapses back into the wheelchair whereupon the axe propped against the wall falls and splits her head in two.